-Joint working between the NHS and the pharmaceutical industry is now dealt with in the Code in some detail (Clause 18.5 and its supplementary information).
-An executive summary of a joint working agreement must be made public in relation to joint working projects starting on or after 1 May 2011 or on-going on that date.
+Joint working between the NHS and the pharmaceutical industry is now dealt with in the Code in some detail (Clause 18.5 and its An executive supplementary information). summary of a joint working agreement must be made public in relation to joint working projects starting on or after 1 May 2011 or on-going on that date.
 Material relating to joint working must be certified (Clause 14.3)